 With rolling fields of lavender, unspoilt villages and Ventoux, one of the most infamous mountains in the world of cycling, a cycling holiday in Provence has it all.
 Whilst typically synonymous with touring cyclists, this ‘hidden gem’ boasts some of the best cycling roads in all of France; peppered with smaller cols and rolling hills set in unique scenery and with a perfect cycling climate in the Spring and Autumn.

-We offer this trip in end April/early May and in October, when the temperatures are ideal for cycling and the hoards of tourists that visit Provence won’t be competing with you for space on the tarmac.
+We offer this trip in end April, May and September when the temperatures are ideal for cycling and the hoards of tourists that visit Provence won’t be competing with you for space on the tarmac.
 This holiday offers the same flexibility as our Classic Cols range, with 2 route choices each day, but the terrain is often more undulating than mountainous (the Ventoux ascent being an obvious exception).
 The scenery is stunning at worst and jaw dropping at best.
 Check out the daily stats to see that there are some good challenge options if you are looking for them but that the classic route is suitable for post winter legs!

 For the first half of the week you focus on the areas surrounding the river Verdon that runs East-West between the departments of the Var and the Alpes de Haute Provence.
 Its sun-baked limestone hills have been cut through by rivers running down from the Alps, creating over time, magnificent deep canyons, most notably the Verdon Gorge.
 It is the deepest gorge in Europe at over 20 kms long and 300 metres deep, and provides as dramatic a backdrop as you could wish for.
 Ticking off cols as you go, you head towards the Giant of Provence; Ventoux, which you will explore and conquer!
 After a day in the saddle, the beautiful Hotel Domaine de Tilleuls awaits you in Malaucene.
 You are based here for the remainder of your holiday, enjoying dinner in the centre of the town, before retreating back to the calm ambiance of the hotel’s private grounds.